armum/web-armum/README.md

 ## Usage

-The setup varies depending on the Operative System, but basically list them in the order you want to use them.
+The setup varies depending on the Operative System and network configuration.
+Basically list the servers in the order you want to use them.

 Example in Linux IPv4 for Europe `/etc/resolv.conf`:
 ```